 Except as described below in the section entitled "Description of the Notes-Security" and "-Subordination," the notes are contractually subordinated in the right of payment to our existing and future Senior Debt.
 As of June 30, 2003, we had approximately \$35.4 million of Senior Debt outstanding.
 The indenture does not limit the creation of additional Senior Debt (or any other indebtedness).
 Any significant additional Senior Debt incurred may materially adversely impact our ability to service our debt, including the notes.
-Due to the subordination provisions, in the event of our insolvency, funds which we would otherwise use to pay the holders of Senior Debt to the extent necessary to pay the Senior Debt in full.
+Due to the subordination provisions, in the event of our insolvency, funds which we would otherwise use to pay the holders of the notes will be used to pay the holders of Senior Debt to the extent necessary to pay the Senior Debt in full.
 As a result of these payments, our general creditors may recover less, ratably, than the holders of our Senior Debt and such general creditors may recover more, ratably, than the holders of our notes or our other subordinated indebtedness.
 In addition, the holders of our Senior Debt may, under certain circumstances, restrict or prohibit us from making payments on the notes.